- Karate Tutorial

 Upper Rising block (Age Uke)

-In upper rising block you have to maintain your body posture as shown in the figure below.
-One hand should be above your head and another just by the side of your waist.
+In upper rising block one hand should be above your head and another just by the side of your waist.
 Then you have to switch your position just opposite with a lightning fast speed.
 The aim is to block any sudden thrust towards you from your opponent.

 Middle Block (Yoko Uke)